chrissyhunt/headlinewise/README.md

 ## Deployment

-Code merged to the `main` branch is automatically deployed via Vercal.
+Code merged to the `main` branch is automatically deployed to Vercal.